 Celebrities are only famous because of their fans.
 But some of them are better than others at recognizing this crucial fact.

-Taylor Swift is the undisputed queen of this.
+Selena Gomez is the queen of this.